Climatic zones of the oceans. Pacific Ocean. Climate and properties of water masses Climatic zones of the Atlantic Ocean

 Climate and hydrological conditions of the Pacific Ocean

 Pacific Ocean extends between 60° north and south latitude.
-In the north, it is almost closed by the land of Eurasia and North America, separated from each other only by the shallow Bering Strait with the smallest width of 86 km, connecting the Bering Sea of the Pacific Ocean with the Chukchi Sea, which is part of the Arctic Ocean.
+In the north, it is almost closed by the landmass of Eurasia and North America, separated from each other only by the shallow Bering Strait with its smallest width of 86 km, connecting the Bering Sea of the Pacific Ocean with the Chukchi Sea, which is part of the Arctic Ocean.

-The Pacific reaches greatest width(almost 20 thousand km) within the tropical equatorial space, i.e. in that part of it, where during the year the thermal energy of the sun is most intensively and regularly supplied.
-In this regard, the Pacific Ocean receives more solar heat during the year than other parts of the World Ocean.
-And since the distribution of heat in the atmosphere and on the water surface depends not only on the direct distribution of solar radiation, but also on air exchange between land and water surface and water exchange between different parts of the World Ocean, it is quite clear that the thermal equator over the Pacific Ocean is shifted to the north. hemisphere and runs approximately between 5 and 10 ° N, and the northern part of the Pacific Ocean is generally warmer than the southern.
+The Pacific Ocean reaches greatest width(almost 20 thousand km) within the tropical-equatorial space, i.e. in that part where the thermal energy of the sun is most intensively and regularly received throughout the year.
+Because of this, the Pacific Ocean receives more solar heat throughout the year than other parts of the world's oceans.
+And since the distribution of heat in the atmosphere and on the water surface depends not only on the direct distribution of solar radiation, but also on the air exchange between land and water surface and water exchange between different parts of the World Ocean, it is quite clear that the thermal equator over the Pacific Ocean is shifted to the northern hemisphere and runs approximately between 5 and 10°N latitude, and the northern part of the Pacific Ocean is generally warmer than the southern one.

-Consider the main pressure systems, which determine the meteorological conditions (wind activity, precipitation, air temperature), as well as the hydrological regime of surface waters (systems of currents, temperature of surface and subsurface waters, salinity) of the Pacific Ocean during the year.
-First of all, this is the near-equatorial depression (calm zone), somewhat extended towards the northern hemisphere.
-This is especially pronounced in the summer of the northern hemisphere, when an extensive and deep baric depression with a center in the Indus River basin is established over the strongly heated Eurasia.
-In the direction of this depression, streams of humid unstable air rush from the subtropical high-pressure centers of both the northern and southern hemispheres.
-Most of the northern half of the Pacific Ocean at this time is occupied by the North Pacific High, along the southern and eastern periphery of which monsoons blow towards Eurasia.
+Let's look at the main pressure systems, which determine meteorological conditions (wind activity, precipitation, air temperature), as well as the hydrological regime of surface waters (current systems, temperature of surface and subsurface waters, salinity) of the Pacific Ocean throughout the year.
+First of all, this is a subequatorial depression (calm zone), somewhat expanded towards the northern hemisphere.
+This is especially pronounced in the summer of the northern hemisphere, when a vast and deep pressure depression is established over highly heated Eurasia, centered in the Indus River basin.
+Streams of moisture-unstable air from subtropical high pressure centers of both the northern and southern hemispheres rush towards this depression.
+Most of the northern half of the Pacific Ocean at this time is occupied by the North Pacific High, along the southern and eastern periphery of which the monsoons blow towards Eurasia.
 They are associated with heavy rainfall, the amount of which increases towards the south.
-The second monsoon flow moves from the southern hemisphere, from the side of the tropical high pressure zone.
-In the northwest, there is a weakened western transfer towards North America.
+The second monsoon flow moves from the southern hemisphere, from the side of the subtropical high pressure belt.
+In the northwest there is a weakened westerly transport towards North America.

-In the southern hemisphere, where it is winter at this time, strong westerly winds, carrying air from temperate latitudes, cover the waters of all three oceans south of the 40°S parallel. almost to the coast of Antarctica, where they are replaced by east and southeast winds blowing from the mainland.
-The western transfer operates in these latitudes of the southern hemisphere and in the summer, but with less force.
-Winter conditions in these latitudes are characterized by heavy precipitation, storm winds, and high waves.
-With a large number of icebergs and floating sea ice, travel in this part of the oceans is fraught with great dangers.
-It is not for nothing that navigators have long called these latitudes the “roaring forties”.
+In the southern hemisphere, where it is winter at this time, strong westerly winds carrying air from temperate latitudes cover the waters of all three oceans south of the parallel of 40° S. almost to the shores of Antarctica, where they are replaced by easterly and southeasterly winds blowing from the mainland.
+The westerly transport operates at these latitudes of the southern hemisphere in the summer, but with less force.
+Winter conditions in these latitudes are characterized by heavy precipitation, stormy winds, and high waves.
+With a large number of icebergs and floating sea ice, travel in this part of the world's oceans poses great dangers.
+It is not for nothing that sailors have long called these latitudes “the roaring forties.”

-At the corresponding latitudes in the northern hemisphere, the western transport is also the dominant atmospheric process, but due to the fact that this part of the Pacific Ocean is closed by land from the north, west and east, in winter there is a slightly different meteorological situation than in the southern hemisphere.
-With the western transport, cold and dry continental air enters the ocean from the side of Eurasia.
-It is involved in the closed system of the Aleutian Low, which is formed over the northern part of the Pacific Ocean, is transformed and carried to the coast of North America by southwestern winds, leaving abundant precipitation in the coastal zone and on the slopes of the Cordilleras of Alaska and Canada.
+At the corresponding latitudes in the northern hemisphere, the dominant atmospheric process is also westerly transport, but due to the fact that this part of the Pacific Ocean is closed by land from the north, west and east, in winter the meteorological situation there is slightly different than in the southern hemisphere.
+With the westerly transport, cold and dry continental air from Eurasia enters the ocean.
+It is involved in the closed system of the Aleutian Low, which forms over the northern part of the Pacific Ocean, is transformed and is carried by southwestern winds to the shores of North America, leaving heavy precipitation in the coastal zone and on the slopes of the Cordillera of Alaska and Canada.

-Wind systems, water exchange, features of the topography of the ocean floor, the position of the continents and the outlines of their coasts affect the formation of the surface currents of the ocean, and they, in turn, determine many features of the hydrological regime.
-In the Pacific Ocean, with its vast dimensions, within the intratropical space, there is a powerful system of currents generated by the trade winds of the northern and southern hemispheres.
-In accordance with the direction of movement of the trade winds along the margins of the North Pacific and South Pacific Ocean maxima facing the equator, these currents move from east to west, reaching a width of more than 2000 km.
-The North Trade Wind flows from the shores of Central America to the Philippine Islands, where it divides into two branches.
-The southern one partially spreads over the interisland seas and partially feeds the surface inter-trade countercurrent that runs along the equator and to the north of it, advancing towards the Central American isthmus.
-The northern, more powerful branch of the North Trade Wind Current goes to the island of Taiwan, and then enters the East China Sea, skirting the Japanese islands from the east, gives rise to a powerful system of warm currents in the northern part of the Pacific Ocean: this is the Kuroshio Current, or the Japanese Current, moving at a speed of 25 to 80 cm/s.
-Near the island of Kyushu, Kuroshio forks, and one of the branches enters the Sea of Japan under the name of the Tsushima Current, the other goes out into the ocean and follows the eastern coast of Japan, until at 40 ° N. latitude. it is not pushed to the east by the cold Kuril-Kamchatka countercurrent, or Oyashio.
-The continuation of Kuroshio to the east is called the Kuroshio Drift, and then the North Pacific Current, which is directed to the coast of North America at a speed of 25-50 cm / s.
-In the eastern part of the Pacific Ocean, north of the 40th parallel, the North Pacific Current branches into the warm Alaska Current, heading towards the shores of South Alaska, and the cold California Current.
-The latter, following along the shores of the mainland, flows south of the tropic into the North Equatorial Current, closing the northern circulation of the Pacific Ocean.
+Wind systems, water exchange, topography features of the ocean floor, the position of continents and the outlines of their coasts influence the formation of surface ocean currents, and these, in turn, determine many features of the hydrological regime.
+In the Pacific Ocean, with its vast size within the intertropical space, there is a powerful system of currents generated by the trade winds of the northern and southern hemispheres.
+In accordance with the direction of movement of the trade winds along the equatorward outskirts of the North Pacific and South Pacific maximums, these currents move from east to west, reaching a width of more than 2000 km.
+The Northern Trade Wind Current heads from the coast of Central America to the Philippine Islands, where it splits into two branches.
+The southern one partially spreads over the interisland seas and partially feeds the surface inter-trade wind countercurrent running along the equator and to the north of it, moving towards the Central American isthmus.
+The northern, more powerful branch of the North Trade Wind Current heads towards the island of Taiwan, and then enters the East China Sea, skirting the Japanese islands from the east, giving rise to a powerful system of warm currents in the northern part of the Pacific Ocean: this is the Kuroshio, or Japan Current, moving at a speed of 25 to 80 cm/s.
+Near the island of Kyushu, the Kuroshio branches, and one of the branches enters the Sea of Japan under the name of the Tsushima Current, the other goes out into the ocean and follows along the eastern coast of Japan, until at 40 ° N. latitude. it is not pushed to the east by the cold Kuril-Kamchatka countercurrent, or Oyashio.
+The continuation of the Kuroshio to the east is called the Kuroshio Drift, and then the North Pacific Current, which heads towards the shores of North America at a speed of 25-50 cm/s.
+In the eastern part of the Pacific Ocean, north of the 40th parallel, the North Pacific Current branches into the warm Alaska Current, heading towards the shores of Southern Alaska, and the cold California Current.
+The latter, following along the coast of the mainland, south of the tropic flows into the Northern Trade Wind Current, closing the northern gyre of the Pacific Ocean.

-Most of the Pacific Ocean north of the equator is dominated by high surface water temperatures.
-This is facilitated by the large width of the ocean in the intertropical space, as well as the system of currents that carry the warm waters of the Northern Equatorial Current to the north along the coasts of Eurasia and its neighboring islands.
+Most of the Pacific Ocean north of the equator experiences high surface water temperatures.
+This is facilitated by the large width of the ocean in the intertropical space, as well as by the system of currents that carry the warm waters of the Northern Trade Wind Current north along the coast of Eurasia and its neighboring islands.

-South Equatorial Current moves along the equator from the shores of South America to the west and even enters the northern hemisphere up to about 5 ° north latitude.
-In the area of the Moluccas, it branches: the bulk of the water, together with the North Equatorial Current, enters the system of the Intertrade Countercurrent, and the other branch penetrates into the Coral Sea and, moving along the coast of Australia, forms a warm East Australian current, which flows into the current off the coast of Tasmania.
-Western winds.
-The temperature of surface waters in the South Equatorial Current is 22...28 °C, in the East Australian in winter from north to south it varies from 20 to 11 °C, in summer - from 26 to 15 °C.
+Southern Trade Wind Current moves along the equator from the coast of South America to the west and even enters the northern hemisphere to approximately 5° N latitude.
+In the area of the Moluccas Islands, it branches: the bulk of the water, together with the Northern Trade Wind Current, enters the Inter-Trade Wind Countercurrent system, and the other branch penetrates the Coral Sea and, moving along the coast of Australia, forms the warm East Australian Current, which flows into the current off the coast of the island of Tasmania Western winds.
+The temperature of surface waters in the South Trade Wind Current is 22...28 °C, in the East Australian Current in winter it changes from north to south from 20 to 11 °C, in summer - from 26 to 15 °C.

-Circumpolar Antarctic or West Wind Current, enters the Pacific Ocean south of Australia and New Zealand and moves in a sublatitudinal direction to the shores of South America, where its main branch deviates to the north and, passing along the coasts of Chile and Peru under the name of the Peruvian Current, turns west, merging into the South Trade Wind , and closes the South Pacific Gyre.
-The Peruvian current carries relatively cold waters and reduces the air temperature over the ocean and off the western coasts of South America almost to the equator to 15...20 °C.
+Circumpolar Antarctic, or Western Wind Current, enters the Pacific Ocean south of Australia and New Zealand and moves in a sublatitudinal direction to the shores of South America, where its main branch deviates to the north and, passing along the coasts of Chile and Peru under the name of the Peruvian Current, turns west, joining the South Trade Wind , and closes the South Pacific Gyre.
+The Peruvian Current carries relatively cold waters and reduces the air temperature over the ocean and off the western coasts of South America almost to the equator to 15...20 °C.

-In distribution salinity surface waters in the Pacific Ocean, there are certain patterns.
-At an average salinity for the ocean of 34.5-34.6% o, the maximum indicators (35.5 and 36.5% c) are observed in zones of intense trade wind circulation in the northern and southern hemispheres (respectively between 20 and 30 ° N and 10 and 20°S) This is due to a decrease in precipitation and an increase in evaporation compared with equatorial regions.
-Up to the fortieth latitudes of both hemispheres in the open part of the ocean, salinity is 34-35% o.
-The lowest salinity is in high latitudes and in the coastal regions of the northern part of the ocean (32-33% o).
-There it is associated with the melting of sea ice and icebergs and the desalination effect of river runoff, so there are significant seasonal fluctuations in salinity.
+In distribution salinity surface waters in the Pacific Ocean there are certain patterns.
+With an average ocean salinity of 34.5-34.6%o, maximum values (35.5 and 36.5%o) are observed in zones of intense trade wind circulation of the northern and southern hemispheres (respectively between 20 and 30° N and 10 and 20° S) This is due to a decrease in precipitation and an increase in evaporation compared to the equatorial regions.
+Up to the forties latitudes of both hemispheres in the open part of the ocean, salinity is 34-35% o.
+Salinity is lowest in high latitudes and in coastal areas of the northern part of the ocean (32-33% o).
+There, this is due to the melting of sea ice and icebergs and the desalinating effect of river runoff, so there are significant seasonal variations in salinity.

-The size and configuration of the greatest of the Earth's oceans, the features of its connections with other parts of the World Ocean, as well as the size and configuration of the surrounding land areas and the associated directions of circulation processes in the atmosphere created a number of features Pacific Ocean: the average annual and seasonal temperatures of its surface waters are higher than in other oceans; the part of the ocean located in the northern hemisphere is generally much warmer than the southern, but in both hemispheres the western part is warmer and receives more precipitation than the eastern part.
+The size and configuration of the largest of the Earth's oceans, the features of its connections with other parts of the World Ocean, as well as the size and configuration of the surrounding land areas and the associated directions of circulation processes in the atmosphere created a number of features Pacific Ocean: average annual and seasonal temperatures of its surface waters are higher than in other oceans; The part of the ocean located in the northern hemisphere is generally much warmer than the southern part, but in both hemispheres the western part is warmer and receives more precipitation than the eastern part.

-The Pacific Ocean, to a greater extent than other parts of the World Ocean, is the scene of the birth of an atmospheric process known as tropical cyclones or hurricanes.
+The Pacific Ocean, to a greater extent than other parts of the World Ocean, is the arena for the emergence of an atmospheric process known as tropical cyclones or hurricanes.
 These are vortices of small diameter (no more than 300-400 km) and high speed (30-50 km/h).
-They form within the tropical convergence zone of the trade winds, as a rule, during the summer and autumn of the northern hemisphere and move first in accordance with the direction of the prevailing winds, from west to east, and then along the continents to the north and south.
-For the formation and development of hurricanes, a vast expanse of water is required, heated from the surface to at least 26 ° C, and atmospheric energy, which would impart translational motion to the formed atmospheric cyclone.
-The features of the Pacific Ocean (its size, in particular, the width within the intratropical space, and the maximum surface water temperatures for the World Ocean) create conditions over its water area that contribute to the origin and development of tropical cyclones.
+They form within the tropical trade wind convergence zone, usually during the summer and autumn of the northern hemisphere, and move first in accordance with the direction of the prevailing winds, from west to east, and then along the continents to the north and south.
+For the formation and development of hurricanes, a vast expanse of water is required, heated from the surface to at least 26 ° C, and atmospheric energy, which would impart forward motion to the resulting atmospheric cyclone.
+The characteristics of the Pacific Ocean (its size, in particular, its width within the intertropical space, and the maximum surface water temperatures for the World Ocean) create conditions over its waters that are conducive to the formation and development of tropical cyclones.

-The passage of tropical cyclones is accompanied by catastrophic events: destructive winds, heavy seas on the high seas, heavy rainfall, flooding of the plains on adjacent land, floods and destruction, leading to severe disasters and loss of life.
-Moving along the coasts of the continents, the most powerful hurricanes go beyond the intratropical space, transforming into extratropical cyclones, sometimes reaching great strength.
+The passage of tropical cyclones is accompanied by catastrophic events: winds of destructive force, strong waves on the open sea, heavy rainfall, flooding of plains on adjacent land, floods and destruction leading to severe disasters and loss of life.
+Moving along the coasts of continents, the most powerful hurricanes go beyond the intratropical space, transforming into extratropical cyclones, sometimes reaching great strength.

-The main area of origin of tropical cyclones in the Pacific Ocean is south of the Tropic of the North, east of the Philippine Islands.
-Moving initially to the west and northwest, they reach the shores of Southeast China (in Asian countries, these eddies bear the Chinese name "typhoon") and move along the continent, deviating towards the Japanese and Kuril Islands.
+The main area of origin of tropical cyclones in the Pacific Ocean is located south of the Tropic of the North, east of the Philippine Islands.
+Moving initially to the west and northwest, they reach the coast of Southeast China (in Asian countries these vortices have the Chinese name “typhoon”) and move along the continent, deviating towards the Japanese and Kuril Islands.

 The branches of these hurricanes, deviating to the west south of the tropic, penetrate into the interisland seas of the Sunda archipelago, into the northern part of the Indian Ocean and cause destruction in the lowlands of Indochina and Bengal.
-Hurricanes originating in the southern hemisphere north of the Southern Tropic move towards the coasts of Northwest Australia.
-There they carry the local name "BILLY-BILLY".
-Another center of origin of tropical hurricanes in the Pacific Ocean is located off the western coast of Central America, between the Tropic of the North and the equator.
-From there, hurricanes rush to the coastal islands and coasts of California.
+Hurricanes originating in the southern hemisphere north of the Tropic of the South move towards the coast of North-Western Australia.
+There they are called locally "BILLY-BILLY".
+Another center for the generation of tropical hurricanes in the Pacific Ocean is located off the western coast of Central America, between the Tropic of the North and the equator.
+From there, hurricanes rush to the offshore islands and shores of California.

 The Pacific Ocean is the largest body of water in the world.
 It stretches from the very north of the planet to its south, reaching the shores of Antarctica.
 It reaches its greatest width at the equator, in the tropical and subtropical zones.
-Therefore, the climate of the Pacific Ocean is more defined as warm, because most of it falls on the tropics.
+Therefore, the climate of the Pacific Ocean is more defined as warm, because most of it is in the tropics.
 This ocean has both warm and cold currents.
-It depends on which continent the bay adjoins in one place or another and what atmospheric flows are formed above it.
+This depends on which continent the bay is adjacent to in a particular place and what atmospheric flows are formed above it.

 Video: 213 Climate of the Pacific

-In many ways, the climate of the Pacific Ocean depends on the atmospheric pressure that forms over it.
-In this section, geographers distinguish five main areas.
+In many ways, the climate of the Pacific Ocean depends on the atmospheric pressure that forms above it.
+In this section, geographers identify five main areas.
 Among them there are zones of both high and low pressure.
-In the subtropics in both hemispheres of the planet, two areas of high pressure are formed above the ocean.
+In the subtropics in both hemispheres of the planet, two areas of high pressure form above the ocean.
 They are called the North Pacific or Hawaiian High and the South Pacific High.
 The closer to the equator, the lower the pressure becomes.
-Also note that in the atmospheric dynamics is lower than in the east.
+We also note that the atmospheric dynamics are lower in the east than in the east.
 In the north and south of the ocean, dynamic lows are formed - the Aleutian and Antarctic, respectively.
-The northern one exists only in the winter season, while the southern one is stable all year round in terms of its atmospheric features.
+The northern one exists only in the winter season, while the southern one, in its atmospheric characteristics, is stable all year round.

 Winds

-Such a factor as the trade winds largely affects the climate of the Pacific Ocean.
-In short, such wind currents are formed in the tropics and subtropics in both hemispheres.
-A system of trade winds has been established there for centuries, which cause warm currents and a stable hot air temperature.
+Factors such as trade winds largely influence the climate of the Pacific Ocean.
+Briefly speaking, such wind currents are formed in the tropics and subtropics in both hemispheres.
+A system of trade winds has been established there for centuries, which determine warm currents and stable hot air temperatures.
 They are separated by a strip of equatorial calm.
-Calms prevail in this area, but light winds occasionally occur.
-In the northwestern part of the ocean, monsoons are the most frequent guests.
-In winter, the wind blows from the Asian continent, bringing cold and dry air with it.
-In summer, the ocean wind blows, which increases the humidity and temperature of the air.
-The temperate climate zone, as well as the entire southern hemisphere, is subject to strong winds starting from.
+This area is mostly calm, but there are occasional light winds.
+In the northwestern part of the ocean, the most frequent guests are the monsoons.
+In winter, the wind blows from the Asian continent, bringing with it cold and dry air.
+In summer, the oceanic wind blows, which increases the humidity and temperature of the air.
+The temperate climate zone, as well as the entire southern hemisphere, is subject to strong winds.
 The climate of the Pacific Ocean in these areas is characterized by typhoons, hurricanes, and gusty winds.

 Air temperature

-In order to visually understand what temperatures the Pacific Ocean is characterized by, the map will come to our aid.
-We see that this reservoir is located in all climatic zones, starting from the northern, icy, passing through the equator and ending with the southern, also icy.
+In order to clearly understand what temperatures the Pacific Ocean is characterized by, the map will come to our aid.
+We see that this body of water is located in all climatic zones, starting from the northern, icy, passing through the equator and ending with the southern, also icy.
 Above the surface of the entire reservoir, the climate is subject to latitudinal zonality and winds, which bring hot or cold temperatures to certain regions.
-In equatorial latitudes, the thermometer shows from 20 to 28 degrees in August, approximately the same indicators are observed in February.
+In equatorial latitudes, the thermometer shows from 20 to 28 degrees in August, approximately the same figures are observed in February.
 In temperate latitudes, February temperatures reach -25 Celsius, and in August the thermometer rises to +20.

 Video: Pacific Ocean